gatling/gatling/src/docs/content/tutorials/recorder/index.md

 This tutorial is intended for Gatling versions `{{< var gatlingVersion >}}` and later.
 {{< /alert >}}

 The Gatling Recorder allows you to capture browser-based actions to create a realistic user scenario for load testing.
-The Recorder application is launched from Gatling, using either the bundle or the Maven, Gradle, or sbt plugins.
+The Recorder application is launched from Gatling, using either the bundle, the Maven, Gradle, or sbt plugins, or the JavaScript SDK.

 In this tutorial, we use Gatling to load test a simple cloud-hosted web server and introduce you to the basic elements of the Recorder.
 We strongly recommend completing the [Introduction to scripting tutorial]({{< ref "/tutorials/scripting-intro" >}}) before starting to work with the Recorder.